IPPETAD/agrilytics/README.markdown

 The marketplace provides a public crop listing service to find buyers and sellers for your produce.
 It has functionality to manage your own postings, as well as to search for listings across Canada.

+Open data is used in this section for current market prices!

 #### Post Listing

 You can post your own listing to the MarketPlace.
 Specify your crop, amount in tonnes, and expected price.